 About 40% of B2B marketers and companies have noted a surge in their revenue which could be accurately attributed to webinars.
 The Return on investment(ROI) has been described as “massive and major” and webinars only trail white papers on the list of major revenue drivers for B2B marketers.

 5. Video Webinars are 78% More Successful

 Webinars can be held through various mediums thanks to the emergence of social media alternatives.
-However, studies have shown that video webinars are 78% more successful than the other mediums.
-Apart from more obvious benefits, there is a greater inclination to face to face seminars, and in a virtual world, video webinars are the closest to that.
+However, studies have shown that video webinars are 78% more successful than other mediums.
+Apart from more obvious benefits, there is a greater inclination to face-to-face seminars, and in a virtual world, video webinars are the closest to that.

 6. 58% of Webinar Hosts Combine Going Live With Video-on-Demand

 Video is the best way to make your Webinar interactive and makes it almost as effective as an offline seminar.
 Whilst some companies just go live, other companies have prerecorded videos on demand for their audience.
 58% of webinar hosts use both live and on-demand videos, and that number increases by the day because the method guarantees an increase in conversion rates and the much-desired engagements.

 7. 25% Of Participants Watch Webinars On Their Smart Phones

 Millions of people spend more than a thousand hours staring at their mobile screens every year.
 So it does not come as much of a surprise that 25% of webinar participants watch on their mobile devices.
 Marketers should see this as a call to make their webinars mobile-friendly.